 I’ve actually framed this information and keep on my kitchen counter.
 It gives me a quick and easy access to the information when I need it, most often when I’m in a hurry.
 Unfortunately, that seems to be all the time.
 I hope you find it as helpful as I have.

 Wine and Cheese Pairings: The Perfect Pairs

 First when making a decision about wine and cheese pairing, I always have a couple bottles of good Pinot Noir and Pinot Grigio on hand.
 These two wines go well with any combination of meats, main course items, cheeses and simple appetizers.
 So I choose what I prefer: red or white, or for fun, I have both.

-If you have the time and want to be more particular, these are some great combinations of wines and cheeses, combined with other items that we find pair well together.
+If you have the time and want to be more particular, these are some great combinations of wines and cheeses, combined with other condiments that we find work nicely together.

 Classics for a Platter and/or Simple Appetizer Combinations: